TristanCantatGaudin/rainbowprint/README.md

 # Improving the package

-All the rest is "optional", but mant extra features are useful.
+All the rest is "optional", but many extra features are useful.
 For instance, having a `README.md` file in the main directory of the repository (this file).
 GitHub creates one by default when you create a repo, unless you explicitly ask it not to.
 It can also automatically create a `LICENSE` file (see e.g. https://choosealicense.com).

 ## tests